dropdevrahul/dropdevrahul.github.io/DesignPrototype.md

 ### From prototype to a working application

-- Once you have decided the tech stack, clean up your code and start adding practical code structure, first only do this for core features, in the course of further development you may find bugs keep fixing them and if possible write unit tests for any code that you have written(don't write tests for frameowrk/library/langauge builtins as they are a;ready tested).
+- Once you have decided the tech stack, clean up your code and start adding practical code structure, first only do this for core features, in the course of further development you may find bugs keep fixing them and if possible write unit tests for any code that you have written(don't write tests for framework/library/language builtins as they are already tested).
 - Make the code consistent across the code base.
 - Do these for a few small iterations of 1-2 days until your core features become stable.
 - Now just keep adding more features in small iterations.